Guidelines for authors can be downloaded here (PDF). Appearing below is the same in content.

 2. Upon the revision authors must reply to the Editor within two weeks.
 If authors do not reply to the Editor in four weeks for the first revision without prior approval for a delay (two weeks for the second or more revision), the manuscript will automatically be rejected.

 3. Authors can request the Editor-in–Chief to extend the due date of the first and second revision.
-The maximum extension period is 3 weeks from the day when the office has sent authors a request email for the first revision (2 weeks for second revision).
+The maximum extension period is three weeks from the day when the office has sent authors a request email for the first revision (one week for second revision).
 Unless the revised manuscript is submitted within the deadline, the manuscript will be regarded as withdrawn.

 4. Authors should have the English content of their manuscript edited before submission to the Editor-in-Chief.
 If the Editor encounters difficulty reading a submitted manuscript, it will be returned to the authors for English editing.